amzn/style-dictionary/docs/api.md

   transformer: function(token) {
     // Note the use of prop.original.value,
     // before any transforms are performed, the build system
-    // clones the original property to the 'original' attribute. return (parseInt(token.original.value) / 1000).toString() + 's';
+    // clones the original token to the 'original' attribute. return (parseInt(token.original.value) / 1000).toString() + 's';
   }
 });